 How is the cash surrender value calculated?

-The policy’s surrender value depends on the amount of your cash value or how long the surrender penalty is if your policy is canceled.
+The surrendered life insurance policy value depends on the amount of your cash value or how long the surrender penalty is if your policy is canceled.
 The surrender period and the amount of coverage are specified in your policy.
 They will depend upon different aspects that include but are not limited to your gender and amount of coverage.

 The penalty amount for early cashing in a life insurance policy may vary but usually decreases annually until the policy has “gone into dissolution.”